-Attending Dr. Janet Bennett’s Public lecture on ‘Transforming Ourselves, Transforming the World: Intercultural Competence for Social Justice’ at University of Groningen on 13 January 2016 is the highlight of my visit to Groningen, Netherlands.
+Attending Dr. Janet Bennett’s Public lecture on ‘Transforming Ourselves, Transforming the World: Intercultural Competence for Social Justice’ at University of Groningen on 13 January 2016 is the highlight of my visit to Groningen, in The Netherlands.

+Dr. Janet Bennett is executive director of the Intercultural Communication Institute and chair of the ICI/University of the Pacific Master of Arts in Intercultural Relations program.
 The pleasure of listening to her is one thing, meeting her personally is another thing.
 She is a clear example of a person who is interculturally competent.
 She makes everybody feels comfortable inside the big hall of this northern Dutch Renaissance building.
 There was no anxiety.

 In this public lecture, that is co-sponsored by SIETAR (Society for Intercultural Education, Training and Research) Nederland, she discussed the relevance of intercultural competence for social justice, especially considering the nature of current global affairs.
 She gave compelling reasons why we need to integrate diversity issues into culture learning by transforming ourselves and the world intercultural competence for social justice.

 Diversity is defined as cultural differences in values, beliefs and behaviors including nationality, ethnicity, gender, age, physical characteristics, sexual orientation, economic status, education, profession, religion, organizational affiliation, and any other cultural differences learned and shared by a group of interacting people.